How to buy Lowes Companies shares in Australia

 Lowes Companies overview

 Lowe's Companies, Inc., together with its subsidiaries, operates as a home improvement retailer in the United States.
-The company offers a line of products for construction, maintenance, repair, remodeling, and decorating.
-It also provides home improvement products, such as appliances, seasonal and outdoor living, lawn and garden, lumber, kitchens and bath, tools, paint, millwork, hardware, flooring, rough plumbing, building materials, décor, and electrical.
-In addition, the company offers installation services through independent contractors in various product categories; and extended protection plans and repair services.
-It sells its national brand-name merchandise and private brand products to professional customers, homeowners, renters, businesses, and government.
-The company also sells its products through Lowes.com website; and through mobile applications.
+It provides a line of products for construction, maintenance, repair, remodeling, and decorating.
+The company also offers home improvement products, such as appliances, seasonal and outdoor living, lumber, lawn and garden, kitchens and bath, hardware, building materials, millwork, paint, rough plumbing, tools, electrical, flooring, and décor.
+In addition, it offers installation services through independent contractors in various product categories; and extended protection plans and repair services.
+The company sells its national brand-name merchandise and private brand products to professional customers, individual homeowners, and renters.
+The company also sells its products through Lowes.com website, as well as through mobile applications.
+Further, it provides design, distribution, and installation services for interior surface finishes to home builders and property managers.
 Lowe's Companies, Inc. was founded in 1921 and is based in Mooresville, North Carolina.

 Frequently asked questions